Uncovering Coombe Down- Chalk Grassland Appeal

 The chough is about 38-40 cm long, with a wingspan of 82cms and weighs 310 grams.

 Choughs build nests in small colonies in crevices and fissures, on rock ledges and cliff faces, and even in abandoned buildings.
 The Chough is on the Red List for Birds and is a protected species.
-There are only small coastal populations in Wales, Scotland, the Isle of Man and Cornwall, but we hope to bring them back to the white cliffs of Dover.
+There are only small coastal populations in Wales, Scotland, the Isle of Man and Cornwall, but we hope to bring them back to Dover.

 Wart Biter Cricket